nedekriek/malmo/README.md

 ## How to change branches:
     git checkout {branch name}

+## How to see the different branches in the repo:
+    git branch

+## How to get code from a remote repo to your local machine for a specific branch:
+    git pull {branch name}

 ## How to look at the commit history on a branch:
     git log

+## What is git status:
+It displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.

-## How to look at the status of your local branch compared to the remote branch:
+## How to look at the status of your local branch:
     git status

+## How to look at the status of your local branch compared to the remote branch for a specific branch:
+    git status {upstream} {branch name}

 ## How to see the remotes:
     git remote -v